influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/query.md

   4. Calls the `client.query()` method with the SQL query.
       `query()` sends a
-      Flight request to InfluxDB, queries the database, retrieves result data from the endpoint, and then returns a [`pyarrow.Table`](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html#pyarrow.Table)
+      Flight request to InfluxDB, queries the database (bucket), retrieves result data from the endpoint, and then returns a [`pyarrow.Table`](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html#pyarrow.Table)
       assigned to the `table` variable.